haard7/Krishi-Biz-Originate/test/README.md

 provide scripts or steps to test in this directory, same like in the main README's usage section.

+*IF YOU ARE DOWNLOADING OUR GITHUB FOLDER THEN JUST RUN ALL PIP COMMANDS AND RUN ALL PYTHON MANAGE.PY...
+COMMANDS AND MAKE SURE YOU HAVE PYTHON INSTALLED IN YOUR SYSTEM
+YOU ALSO NEED TO DOWNLOAD POSTGRESQL AND THERE CREATE A DATABASE NAMED 'hackathon' AND PASSWORD '1234' *

 How to use Our Webapp -:
 *you must have downloaded python in your system*